CedricVo91/D8X_Python_liquidation_script/README.md

    pip install -r requirements.txt
    ```

-3. Set up configuration:
-   - Review and edit `config.json` to match your requirements, including network details and price feeds.

 ## Usage
 - **Running the script**:
   To execute the liquidation script, use the following command: